-In Settings >Users > Registration, there are options for registration by email and mobile.
+In Settings > Users > Registration, there are options for registration by email and mobile.
 Checking or unchecking these options or a combination thereof will provide different registration options for your users.

-No options checked
+No options selected

 By default, an email will be used for registration anyway, even if no options are checked and email is technically 'not required'.
 As either an email address or mobile number is needed by the Good Grants system to create the user profile, users will still have to provide, at minimum, an email address to register and must also confirm their registration via an email.
 No field will be available to enter a mobile number.